Charging & Remissions Policy

 12. Optional extra visits out of school time or as part of extra-curricular activity – These are visits where a large part of the trip is outside of the normal school day.
 Here, parents can be asked to meet the full cost of the trip.
 Participation in any optional extra activity will be on the basis of parental choice and a willingness to meet the charges.
 Parental agreement is therefore a necessary pre-requisite for the provision of an optional extra where charges will be made.
 This compulsory payment cannot include subsidising students unable to pay.
 Please also read 29.5.7 regarding students in receipt of Free School Meals.

 13. Residential visits including study visits abroad – Where the work undertaken is not an integral part of the examination course, the trip can be classified as optional.
 As an optional trip, the cost of board and lodging for the student can be passed on to parents.
 The cost of staff accommodation, insurance and transport must be obtained by voluntary payments (normally from parents) if the trip is to go ahead.

 14. Recovery of sums payable by parents – Any sums payable by parents – for wasted examination fees, for optional extras to which they have agreed are recoverable as a civil debt.

-20. Donations made by Parents, ex-pupils or friends of William Edwards School are to be encouraged.
+24. Donations made by Parents, ex-pupils or friends of schools in the Trust are to be encouraged.
 All monies received will be ring fenced for improvements to the school and the educational needs of the students at the school.

-21. All charges for income of any nature must be made through the Finance Department.
+25. All charges for income of any nature must be made through the Finance teams.
 Likewise, all monies received for such income must be directed to the Finance Department.